 'We like the same things and often see potential in something that someone else wouldn’t even give a second glance.
 And we rarely keep things the same as when we bought them – more often than not, they are re-worked, adapted or painted and completely transformed.'

-‘Sometimes I have to be strong and not buy something simply because we haven’t got the room – but there is always space for the smaller pieces that turn a house into a home.
+'Sometimes I have to be strong and not buy something simply because we haven’t got the room' explains the owner.
+'But there is always space for the smaller pieces that turn a house into a home.
 I like things that create memories.
-Everything in the cottage has a story attached to it.’
+Everything in the cottage has a story attached to it.'

 'My husband and I are both avid collectors of all sorts of things, from glassware and tins to fabrics, wood and furniture.
 We often spend our weekends looking around car-boot sales and antiques fairs for bargains.
 Neither of us likes to see things forgotten about or go to waste, especially if there’s potential for them to be loved and appreciated by us.'